knative/docs/community/samples/serving/machinelearning-python-bentoml/index.md

     docker push {username}/iris-classifier
     ```

-2. In `service.yaml`, replace `{username}` with your Docker hub username, and then deploy
-  the service to Knative Serving with `kubectl`:
+1. In sample `service.yaml` file, replace `{username}` with your Docker hub username, and then deploy the Service to Knative Serving by using `kubectl`:

     {{% readfile file="service.yaml" %}}

     ```bash
-    kubectl apply --filename service.yaml
+    kubectl apply -fe service.yaml
     ```

-3. Now that your service is created, Knative performs the following steps:
+1. After the Service has been created, Knative performs the following steps:

-    - Create a new immutable revision for this version of the app.
+    - Creates a new immutable revision for this version of the app.
-    - Network programming to create a route, ingress, service, and load
-      balance for your application.
+    - Carries out network programming to create a route, ingress, service, and load balancer for your application.
-    - Automatically scale your pods up and down (including to zero active
+    - Automatically scales pods up and down, including scaling to zero when no pods are receiving requests.
-      pods).

-4. Run the following command to find the domain URL for your service:
+1. Run the following command to find the domain URL for your Knative Service:

     ```bash
     kubectl get ksvc iris-classifier --output=custom-columns=NAME:.metadata.name,URL:.status.url
+    ```

+    Example output:

+    ```
     NAME              URL
     iris-classifier   http://iris-classifer.default.example.com
     ```

-5. Replace the request URL with the URL return in the previous command, and execute the
-  command to get prediction result from the deployed model API endpoint.
+1. Replace the request URL with the URL that was returned from the previous command, and run the following command to get a prediction result from the deployed model API endpoint:

     ```bash
     curl -v -i \